 The Ultimate Guide to Siquijor

-That’s why my husband Phil and I have created this up to date Blog Post Extravaganza to help make planning your trip to the Philippines super easy.
-This comprehensive guide will breakdown the Must See’s in Siquijor but also link to our other Must See’s in the Philippines.
+My husband Phil and I created this blog post extravaganza to help make planning your trip to the Philippines super easy.
+This comprehensive guide to Siquijor will break down the must-see’s in Siquijor but also link to our other must-see’s in the Philippines.
 These include Moalboal, Coron, Bohol, Nacpan and Port Barton (notice El Nido is not on that list – click here to find out why).
-The posts are packed to the brim with everything we learnt on our month long trip and include some super helpful time and money saving tips.
+The posts are packed to the brim with everything we learnt on our month-long trip and include some super helpful time and money-saving tips.

 - Cambugahay Falls